cridan7/lxc_maintenance/README.md

 scripts are made to run by default on all LXC from host but do accept cutom flags -c CTID1, CTID2 >> container specific only
 -s CTID1, CTID2 >> skip specific containers from the host pool

+## Credits
+This is based on the work of https://github.com/community-scripts/ProxmoxVE and trys to improve and give more control to the update custom command.